 When it comes to your WordPress site, speed is important.
 This is a fact.
 Why?
 First off, website speed is a significant factor in Google’s algorithm.
 Fast-loading websites can expect to rank higher in the SERPs and attract more visitors.
 Second, there are all the user experience considerations.
 If a site loads quickly, visitors are more likely to stick around, read your content, and ultimately convert.
 In other words, a lightning-quick website unlocks all the good things that webmasters crave.

 However, we’re not here today to talk about how to make your website faster.
 We’ve already covered that extensively in our speed up WordPress guide and article on page speed.
 We’re here to discuss another common problem we see WordPress users making on a daily basis, and that is running a website speed test incorrectly.

-You might not think this is that big of a problem.
-But in reality, it is when you’re trying to gauge improvements.
+You might not think this is that big of a problem… but in reality, it is, especially when you’re trying to gauge improvements.
 If you run a website speed test the wrong way, it might appear that your site is slower, when actually it’s faster.

 Before You Run a Website Speed Test

 Before running a speed test, you should check to see if you have the following two things already configured and running on your WordPress site:

 If you don’t know, check with your web developer or hosting provider.
 And if you’re launching a brand new site, make sure to set these things up first, and then run your speed tests.